 To understand what goals are important for you, you might need to take a step back and rethink your life as a whole and ask yourself the following questions:

-- Can any of your passions make this world a better place?
+4. Can any of your passions make the world a better place?

 Getting clear on the life you want will help you define goals that are meaningful to you.
 And to do so, doing a life audit is a great place to start!